-It is essential to learn proper form while drumming.
-It is your foundation of great technique and staying injury-free.
+The foundation of drumming is knowing how to properly hold the drum sticks.
 Many drummers often skip over the basics of learning how to hold their drumsticks, in favor of learning more advanced techniques.
+However, learning the proper placement should come first.

 The matched grip is a method where you use the same type of grip in both hands.
 This is very common in modern forms of drumming.
 It’s very easy to learn and it can have a number of distinct advantages over traditional grip for beginners (However, the traditional grip also has some great advantages).